vuestorefront/vue-storefront/packages/core/docs/README.md

 ## Backend Integration
 _Vue Storefront_ is a frontend framework undoubtedly.
 It needs an e-commerce backend to fully function in its glory.
-Here is the list of backend e-commerce integration already out in the field.
+Here is the list of e-commerce platform integrations already out in the field.

-- about-you
+- Commercetools (Stable beta)
-- commercetools
+- Shopify (Developers Preview)
-- shopify
+- About You Cloud (Developers Preview)

 We will walk you with details of each integration in its dedicated guide.